KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_CreateActionSet
 	:dedent: 1

+An ActionSet is a group of actions that apply in a specific context.
+You might have an ActionSet for when your XR game is showing a pause menu or control panel, and a different ActionSet for in-game.
+There might even be different
+ActionSets for different situations in an XR application: rowing in a boat, climbing a cliff, and so on.
-You can create multiple ActionSets, but we only need one for this example.
+So you can create multiple ActionSets, but we only need one for this example.
 The ActionSet is created with a name, and a localized string for its description.
 Now add:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp